 - have a clear statement of responsibilities, referral protocols and communication processes to support and monitor students at risk;

-- support staff professional learning in the area of pastoral
+- support staff professional learning in the area of pastoral care.

 Pastoral care encompasses behaviour management and emotional support.
 Marian’s procedures for managing behaviour with understanding, compassion and justice will be aligned with the principles of Restorative Justice.
 The promotion of respect, justice, honesty, mediation, forgiveness and reconciliation underpins the implementation of pastoral care.
 It should provide a framework for quality interpersonal relations between members of the community.